kobiton/docs/CONTRIBUTING.md

 ## Site URLs

-[NOTE]
-These URL guidelines are strictly enforced to ensure URLs remain consistent, and bookmarks do not break for end-users.
+**Note:** These URL guidelines are strictly enforced to ensure URLs remain consistent, and bookmarks do not break for end-users.

 The site URL is generated from the [`antora-playbook-docs.yml` file](#docs-playbook-and-ui-bundle), `antora.yml` file, and each module's [`nav.adoc` file](#configure-navigation-in-navadoc).